Generative Adversarial Network for Future Hand Segmentation from Egocentric Video: Method

 \subsection{3D Fully Convolutional Network}

 We first introduce the 3D Fully Convolutional Network (3DFCN) backbone in our method.
-We make use of the I3D model~\cite{wang2018non} as the backbone encoder network $\phi_E$ for learning spatio-temporal video representations.
-Following~\cite{simonyan2014very,he2016deep}, $\phi_E$ has $5$ convolutional blocks, and thereby produces video features at different spatial and temporal resolutions.
+We use an I3D model~\cite{wang2018non} as the backbone encoder network $\phi_E$ for learning spatio-temporal video representations.
+Following~\cite{simonyan2014very,he2016deep}, $\phi_E$ has $5$ convolutional blocks, thereby producing video features at different spatial and temporal resolutions.
 Following~\cite{long2015fully}, we construct the decoder network $\phi_D$ symmetric to $\phi_E$.
 Therefore, $\phi_D$ is also composed of $5$ deconvolution layers.
-We denote the encoder and decoder video features from the $i$th convolutional block as $\phi^i_E(x)$ and $\phi^i_D(x)$, respectively.
-(See Fig.~\ref{fig:overview} for the index naming of $\phi_E$ and $\phi_D$.)
+We denote the encoder and decoder video features from the $i$th convolutional block as $\phi^i_E(x)$ and $\phi^i_D(x)$, respectively (See Fig.~\ref{fig:overview} for the index naming of $\phi_E$ and $\phi_D$).
 The features of each decoder layer are combined with the features from the corresponding encoder block with skip connections and are then fed into the next layer.
 Formally, we have:

 where $i\in \{1,2,3,4\}$.
 We design our decoder so that $\phi^{i}_D$ produces a feature map with the same tensor size as $\phi^{6-i}_E(x)$.
 The deconvolution operation is implemented with 3D transposed convolution.
-Note that the last deconvolution layer of $\phi_D$ produces a tensor with the same size as the input video ($T\times W \times H$).
-We further apply a 3D convolutional operation with kernel size of $k\times1\times1$ to predict the future hand mask tensor $h$ with size $3\times W\times H$, where each temporal slice corresponds to the predicted hand masks of the short-term, middle-term, and long-term future video frames.
+Note that the last deconvolution layer of $\phi_D$ produces a tensor of the same size as the input video ($T\times W \times H$).
+We further apply a 3D convolutional operation with a kernel size of $k\times1\times1$ to predict the future hand mask tensor $h$ with size $3\times W\times H$, where each temporal slice corresponds to the predicted hand masks of the short-term, middle-term, and long-term future video frames.
 We describe the details of our network architecture in the supplementary materials.